websiddu/websiddu/blog/008-my-website-is-build-on-open-source.md

 ### Assets

 All the images, screen shots and sources are hosted on google app engine again a free service.
 First I tried using dropbox, but it turned out that I cannot control the caching time for those files.
-I wrote a blogpost a while ago how to use google app engine as your static assets server or CDN.
+I wrote a blog post a while ago how to use google app engine as your static assets server or CDN.
 Check this out http://blog.websiddu.com/2014/01/15/use-google-app-engine-as-cdn/

 **Keywords**